Fundamental British Values

 Children are taught the importance of responsibility; they are expected to take responsibility for their actions and to understand the consequences their actions may have on themselves or on other people.

-The understanding of an individual’s rights and responsibilities are promoted in Philosophy for Children sessions, PSHE sessions, e-safety session and in assemblies.
+The understanding of an individual’s rights and responsibilities are promoted in Philosophy for Children sessions, PSHE sessions, online safety sessions and in assemblies.

-Pupils are given a range of responsibilities in school e.g. house captains, peer mentors, school councillors and class helpers.
+Pupils are given a range of responsibilities in school e.g. Pupil Parliament members and Play Leaders.

 Respect is a core value at Thameside.
 It is one of our school rules, one of the ‘5Rs’ as well as being a fundamental British Value.